backstage/backstage/plugins/kubernetes-backend/api-report.md

   responses: FetchResponse[];
 }

-// Warning: (ae-missing-release-tag) "KubernetesClustersSupplier" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "GKEClusterDetails" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface GKEClusterDetails extends ClusterDetails {}

+// Warning: (ae-missing-release-tag) "KubernetesClustersSupplier" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface KubernetesClustersSupplier {
   // (undocumented)